 “Can you hear me now?”
-Verizon posed that question about mobile networks in its popular advertising campaign that ran for nine years starting in 2002.
+Verizon posted that question about mobile networks in its popular advertising campaign that ran for nine years starting in 2002.
 While mobile technology has improved considerably since then – though networks still experience outages – we may still need to work on our listening skills.
-Effective communication, which starts with listening regardless whether or not you use technology to communicate, is not only important when it comes to personal relationships; it’s absolutely critical for the success of your spa or massage practice.
+Effective communication, which starts with listening regardless of whether or not you use technology to communicate, is not only important when it comes to personal relationships; it’s absolutely critical for the success of your spa or massage practice.

 Can you imagine what would happen if you failed to listen carefully to clients describe their skin allergies and you ended up using a massage lubricant that contained ingredients that caused a reaction?
-Failure to listen can result in not addressing a client’s therapeutic massage needs, overbooking clients, recommending the wrong retail product for at home use and more.
+Failure to listen can result in not addressing a client’s therapeutic massage needs, overbooking clients, recommending the wrong retail product for at-home use, and more.

-Pay attention: Turn off your mind to anything else that might keep you from giving the other person your undivided attention.
+Turn off your mind to anything else that might keep you from giving the other person your undivided attention.
 Face the speaker and maintain eye contact throughout the conversation.

-Avoid distractions: Turn off your mobile phone or close the door to your office, for example, so there are no disruptions or distractions.
+Turn off your mobile phone or close the door to your office, for example, so there are no disruptions or distractions.
 You want to give the other person your undivided attention.

-Keep an open mind: Wait until you hear out the other person completely before you make a decision and reply.
+Wait until you hear out the other person completely before you make a decision and reply.

-Don’t get defensive: If someone is complaining about something that happened at your spa or massage practice, hear them out.
+If someone is complaining about something that happened at your spa or massage practice, hear them out.
 You want to hear everything they have to say to ensure you give a satisfying response.

 Good communication is at the heart of any business.
-Generally it starts by listening to each other.
+Generally, it starts by listening to each other.